What is Monkeypox?

 MPV is transmitted from one person to another by close contact with lesions, body fuilds, resporatory droplets, and contaminated materials such as bedding.

 Positive Impact Health Centers is working with the State and local infectious disease experts to control the spread of MPV.
+For our patients, we can provide MPV vaccinations, testing, treatment, and education.
+If you are experiencing symptoms, please contact your PIHC provider.

 People with monkeypox get a rash that may be located on or near the genitals (penis, testicles, labia, and vagina) or anus (butthole) and could be on other areas like the hands, feet, chest, face, or mouth.
 The rash will go through several stages, including scabs, before healing.
 It can initially look like pimples or blisters and may be painful or itchy.

-Direct contact with MPV can happen during intimate contact, including:
+Direct contact with MPV can happen during intimate contact, including: (Condoms do not protect you from monkeypox)

 - Oral, anal, and vaginal sex or touching the genitals (penis, testicles, labia, and vagina) or anus (butthole) of a person with monkeypox.